-Choosing the right eco friendly products can be very confusing! all the different brands and materials can turn a simple purchase into 2-hour research.
+Choosing the right eco friendly products can be very confusing!
+Numerous brands and materials often turn a simple purchase into a 2-hour long research.

-This is why we decided to write the «ultimate guide for choosing eco-friendly products » Where we show our priorties when we buy a new product.
-We hope this guide can make green consumers lives’ easier on the way to their next green purchase.
+This is why we created the «ultimate guide for choosing eco-friendly products», explaining our priorities when buying a new product.
+We hope this guide can make it easier for green consumers to find products that make the world a better place.

 Table of contents